TynanSylvester/TyD/Readme.md

         ]
     }

-### Attributes
+### Inheritance

-Each record can have some _attributes_.
+TyD supports inheritance relationships between records.
+This reduces the need to repeat the same data in many similar records.
+For example, if you have five types of goblin enemies, you can define a single `BaseGoblin` record holding common info on all goblins like character model, skin, size, speed, and attack types.
+You can then have five concrete goblin records inherit from `BaseGoblin`, only varying their color and damage.

+Inheritance is handled by the use of three _attributes_ which can be attached to table records.
 Attributes are defined after the name and before the value, with each attribute declaration beginning with an asterisk `*`.

-The attributes are `*handle`, `*source`, and `*abstract`, and `*class`.
+The attributes are `*handle`, `*source`, and `*abstract`.

-An example of a record with attributes:
+An example of a record using inheritance:

     PlantType *handle BasePlant *abstract  # An abstract base plant type {
         height          10
         growthRate      25
     }

-    PlantType *source BasePlant *class PlantTuber    # A concrete plant type inheriting from BasePlant {
+    PlantType *source BasePlant            # A concrete plant type inheriting from BasePlant {
         name            Potato
         nutrition       1000
         growthRate      15                 # Override the value from BasePlant }

+The list of attributes is fixed; additional attributes cannot be defined.

 #### Handle attribute

-TyD supports inheritance relationships between records.
-This reduces the need to repeat the same data in many similar records.
-For example, if you have five types of goblin enemies, you can define a single `BaseGoblin` record holding common info on all goblins like character model, skin, size, speed, and attack types.
-You can then have five concrete goblin records inherit from `BaseGoblin`, only varying their color and damage.

 The `handle` attribute defines the record as having a given handle for the purposes of inheritance.